We find people.

 Our hourly rate is $100 + GST per hour and $1.00 + GST per km mileage rate

 There are many other steps we can take and generally, given enough time and resources, almost anybody can be found.
-Physical enquiries can include site visits, interviews with associates, surveilance on possible locations and more.
+Physical enquiries can include site visits, interviews with associates, surveillance on possible locations and more.

 What other tracing cases have you done?